NicholasTD07/blog-posts/swift/redux-in-swift-pt-1.md

 counterStore.dispatch(Increase())
 assert(counterStore.state == 1)

-// dispatch Decrease will increase the state counterStore.dispatch(Decrease()) assert(counterStore.state == 0)
+// dispatch Decrease will decrease the state counterStore.dispatch(Decrease()) assert(counterStore.state == 0)

-var counter: Int = -1000
-counterStore.subscribe { (store: Store<Int>) in
+// when subscribing, subscribers will get notified of the state var counter: Int = -1000 counterStore.subscribe { (store: Store<Int>) in
     counter = store.state
 }
 assert(counter == counterStore.state)

+// when state is updated, subscirbers will get notified of the new state counterStore.dispatch(Increase()) assert(counter == counterStore.state)
 ```